 In July 2025, an engineer ran a routine change through an agent-assisted coding tool during an active code freeze.
 The agent deleted the production database.
 Not staging.
 Not a test instance.
 The live database paying customers were sitting on top of.
 The post-mortem called it a "catastrophic failure."[1]

 This was not a thought experiment from a safety paper.
 The incident landed in the AI Incident Database[2], got covered by Fortune, and chewed through engineering Slack channels for weeks.
-It was also not unique.
-By late 2025 the pattern was visible from a hundred feet up: agentic systems shipped into production with permission scopes that wildly exceeded the work they were doing, and with nothing meaningful between intent and execution.
+It was not unique.
+The same month, an AWS Cost Explorer environment in a Mainland China region went offline for 13 hours — also traced to an AI coding agent that deleted and recreated a production environment.
+By late 2025, the pattern was visible from a hundred feet up: agentic systems shipped into production with permission scopes that wildly exceeded the work they were doing, and with nothing meaningful between intent and execution.

-The playbook here is not about slowing adoption.
-It is about the five enforcement layers that stop a helpful automation from becoming an expensive incident review.
+This is not a playbook for slowing adoption.
+It covers the five enforcement layers that stop a helpful automation from becoming an expensive incident review.
 Each layer maps to a specific failure mode that has already happened to someone.
-Build them now or build them in the post-mortem.
+Build them now, or build them in the post-mortem.

 Each layer is anchored to a documented incident.
 None of this is theoretical.